Itinerary for One Week in Vietnam

 first (60km from Ho Chi Minh City) to learn a little about Vietnam History.
 Back to HCMC at around 13.00 and you can start your city tour around with the recommended attractions: Notre Dame Cathedral, Central Post Office, Reunification of Independence.
 The rest is for walking around the astonishing Chinatown.

 Day 6: Ho Chi Minh – Mekong Delta – Can Tho

 If you reply to somebody that “I didn’t visit Mekong Delta area in my trip to Vietnam in one week”, they will tell you that “You should come back there again to see it”.
 Mekong Delta is indispensable destination for any travel to Vietnam and it has been mentioned million times in any Vietnam travel guide.
-Reaching Mekong Delta today, don’t hesitate to visit Vietnam river life in Can Tho, where you will see how the local people live their peaceful life on the mighty river day by day.
-Stay here one night is perfect idea.
+Reaching Mekong Delta today, don’t hesitate to visit Vietnam river life in Can Tho, where you will admire not only the bustling floating markets but also the peaceful life local people on the mighty river day by day.
+Stay here one night is simply a perfect idea.

 Day 7: Can Tho – Ho Chi Minh – Departure